minqiaowang/hybrid-adg/prepare-op-database/prepare-op-database.md

-## Change redlog size and create standby log
+## Change redo log size and create standby log

 1. Change the redo log size to 1024M according to the best practice.
 Check the status of the redo log first.